laminas/laminas-modulemanager/doc/book/zend.module-manager.module-class.md

 # The Module Class

-By default, the Zend Framework 2 module system simply expects each module name to be capable of resolving to an object instance.
-The default module resolver, `Zend\ModuleManager\Listener\ModuleResolverListener`, simply instantiates an instance of `{moduleName}\Module` for each enabled module.
+By default, the Laminas module system simply expects each module name to be capable of resolving to an object instance.
+The default module resolver, `Laminas\ModuleManager\Listener\ModuleResolverListener`, simply instantiates an instance of `{moduleName}\Module` for each enabled module.

 ## A Minimal Module

-As an example, provided the module name "MyModule", `Zend\ModuleManager\Listener\ModuleResolverListener` will simply expect the class `MyModule\Module` to be available.
-It relies on a registered autoloader (typically `Zend\Loader\ModuleAutoloader`) to find and include the `MyModule\Module` class if it isn't already available.
+As an example, provided the module name "MyModule", `Laminas\ModuleManager\Listener\ModuleResolverListener` will simply expect the class `MyModule\Module` to be available.
+It relies on a registered autoloader (typically `Laminas\Loader\ModuleAutoloader`) to find and include the `MyModule\Module` class if it isn't already available.

 The directory structure of a module named "MyModule" might start out looking something like this: